estshorter/lwpipe/README_ja.md

 assert outputs[0] == 15
 ```

-`Pipeline` also accepts functions that have no return values:
+`Pipeline` also accepts a list of functions with no aruments and return-values:
 ```python
 from lwpipe import TrivialPipeline